danielcaze/Dark-Souls-Quiz/README.md

 ## Layout

 See the layout project on Figma (an account is required to access it).
+Of course, the layout wasn't done by me.

 <a href="https://www.figma.com/file/cg1MIzSRRss8ggpypQbmdD/AluraQuiz?node-id=0%3A1">
   <img alt="Figma layout" src="https://img.shields.io/badge/figma%20-%236E40C9.svg?color=000000&style=for-the-badge&logo=figma&logoColor=dark-orange"/>